 In preschool, a student learns their basis of education.
-Letters, numbers, and colors are all common things taught in a preschool curriculum; however, preschool is also greatly affects the rest a student’s educational career.
+Letters, numbers, and colors are all common things taught in a preschool curriculum; however, preschool also greatly affects the rest of a student’s educational career.
 No one knows this better than one of Donelson Elementary’s newest teachers, Madison Luna.
 “It’s different when you’re actually in the classroom… sometimes what you learn in college doesn’t necessarily work in the real world.”

-Ms. Luna graduated from University of Tennessee at Chattanooga this past May, and looked to immediately jump into her role as a Special Education preschool teacher.
+Ms. Luna graduated from University of Tennessee at Chattanooga this past May, and looked to immediately jump into her role as a Preschool teacher.
 “I’ve always really wanted to work with special needs kids… ever since I was in elementary school myself.”
 Ms. Luna, happily took the position for the 2018-2019 school year and hopes to make a large impact on the kids.
 “I try to make it really fun for them, even if it’s just learning a letter.”

 Outside of school, Ms. Luna is the proud mother of her new puppy and has recently became engaged.
 She enjoys taking her free time to take care of him and prepare for her upcoming wedding.